 All surgical procedures have some risks.
 Risks common to all procedures include infection, bleeding, and visible scars.
-Risks that are more unique to blepharoplasty include dry eyes, inability to fully close the eyes, and an irregular downward pulling of the lower eyelids (ectropion).
-During initial and subsequent consultations, Dr. Kunkel carefully discusses the procedure, the recovery, and the risks with each patient.
+Risks that are more unique to blepharoplasty include dry eyes, inability to fully close the eyes, injury to an eye, and a downward pulling of the lower eyelid (ectropion).
+Dr. Kunkel carefully discusses the procedure, the recovery, and the risks with each patient.